YouCruit/billogram-v2-api-java-lib/README.md

 Using the API
 =============================

-The exact dependencies will in the future depend on which http-implementation you want to use, but for now, okhttp is the only one implemented.
-Implementing a new one is just a matter of implementing the two methods "sync" and "async" from AbstractHttpClient.
+The exact dependencies depends on which http-implementation you want to use, okhttp is faster/better and has async mode, but adds an extra dependency compared to HttpURLConnectionBillogramClient.

+Implementing another one (such as apache-httpcomponents based) is just a matter of implementing the two methods "sync" and "async" from AbstractHttpClient.